Messier 71

-Messier 71 (also known as M71 or NGC 6838) is a globular cluster in the small northern constellation Sagitta.
+Messier 71 (also known as M71, NGC 6838, or the Angelfish Cluster) is a globular cluster in the small northern constellation Sagitta.
 It was discovered by Philippe Loys de Chéseaux in 1745 and included by Charles Messier in his catalog of non-comet-like objects in 1780.
 It was also noted by Koehler at Dresden around 1775.
+Messier 71 is also known as NGC 6839, though this identification is very uncertain.

 This star cluster is about 13,000 light years away from Earth and spans 27 ly.
 The irregular variable star Z Sagittae is a member.